bolderbrush10/SearchlightAssault/programmer-notes.md

 -- TODO clean up unused crap across all files

+-- TODO Double check to make sure that the boost turret turrets are only boosting turrets of the same force

 -- TODO deconstruction planner doesn't affect dummy turrets, but it should

 -- TODO check if it's more efficent to just filter by one category (name?) than by type then name, etc